guoqitong/academic-kickstart/content/projects/_index.md

  ### Teeth composition detection by temporally shaped fs-LIBS

-* Using basic machine learning method (PCA, PLS-DA) to do dimensionality reduction and classification of the original laser induced breakdown spectrum data for three different dental compositions, and to predict the unknown tooth composition
+* Using basic machine learning method (PCA, PLS-DA) to do dimensionality reduction and classification of the original laser induced breakdown spectrum data for three different dental compositions, and to predict the unknown tooth composition.
+* The accuracy of the established classification detection model is more than 97.7% and the model is also reliable in predicting unknown data.
  ### Data Processing

 * Origin, Matlab